scriptype/salinger-basic-boilerplate/README.md

 This will extend the `scripts` and `devDependencies` of the `package.json` and copy the boilerplate code into `scripts` folder.
 If package.json isn't found, it won't work.

-After the integration, scripts will look for files with these paths to exists:
+After the integration, scripts will look for these files:
 ```
 src/index.html
 src/js/app.js